Barkinsons/Secure-Internet-Poker/README.md

 ### Symmetric Cryptography

 After key exchange between the client and server, the 128-bit session key is used to both encrypt and decrypt messages on both sides.
-Before The chosen cipher for encryption/decryption is AES with GCM block cipher mode.
+The chosen cipher for encryption/decryption is AES with GCM block cipher mode.
 See ```message.py``` for specific details on how messages are formulated and encrypted/decryped.

 ## Closing remarks